cython/cython/docs/src/userguide/wrapping_CPlusPlus.rst

         ...

-Note that, like C++, if the class has only one constructor and it is a default one, it's not necessary to declare it.
+Note that, like C++, if the class has only one constructor and it is a nullary one, it's not necessary to declare it.

 Create Cython wrapper class
 ----------------------------